Ian-Wairimu/frontend-mentor-projects/clipboard-landing-page-master/README.md

 ### Useful resources

-- [A Complete Guide to Grid ](https://css-tricks.com/snippets/css/complete-guide-grid/) - This helped me for laying out all of pages elements.
+- [A Complete Guide to Grid ](https://css-tricks.com/snippets/css/complete-guide-grid/) - This helped me for laying out all of page elements.
 I really liked this guide and will use it going forward.

 ## Author